Mark Canha Player Props: Brewers vs. Rockies

-Mark Canha -- with a slugging percentage of .235 in his past 10 games (including zero homers) -- will be in action for the Milwaukee Brewers against the Colorado Rockies, with Kyle Freeland on the hill, on August 8 at 8:10 PM ET.
+Mark Canha -- with a slugging percentage of .286 in his past 10 games (including no homers) -- will be in action for the Milwaukee Brewers against the Colorado Rockies, with Chris Flexen on the mound, on August 9 at 2:10 PM ET.

 Mark Canha Game Info & Props vs. the Rockies